 company’s definition of discretion = criteria used for including portfolios in a composite, should be based on the company’s ability to implement its investment strategy

-FOR MORE GIPS DEFINITIONS: see Reading 5 e-book inside our study planner or GIPS Glossary in your CFA level 1 Curriculum, Reading 5.
+FOR MORE GIPS DEFINITIONS: see Reading 5 e-book inside our study planner or GIPS Glossary in your Level 1 CFA Exam Curriculum, Reading 5.

 - Global Investment Performance Standards (GIPS) are ethical standards for investment companies to be applied both company-wide and industry-wide.